 Once configured, the system automatically runs through the steps without human intervention.
 They are adapted depending on the company’s sector, the contamination risk, and the configuration of the production line.

-The benefits of CIP for manufacturers
+The challenges of CIP for manufacturers

 Paul Peltier, Consulting Engineer at Elodys International